Nebraska’s spring wild turkey hunting is tough to beat.

 It really is.

-And, we Nebraskans as well as our nonresident visitors have plenty of reasons, ten at least, to take to the woods to call in a bearded bird this year.
+We Nebraskans as well as our nonresident visitors have plenty of reasons,15 at least, to enjoy the state and take to the woods to call in a bearded bird this year.

 1. All counties have turkeys.
 Wild turkeys thrive in all 93 Nebraska counties where there is suitable habitat.
-Interestingly, some counties in the state even rank within the top 10 counties in the nation for wild turkey abundance.
+Interestingly, some counties in the state such as Lincoln County even rank within the top 10 counties in the nation for wild turkey abundance.

 2. Variety of subspecies.
 Making Nebraska an even more intriguing destination for spring wild turkey hunting is the fact that you never know what coloration of feathers will be on your bird or what turkey subspecies you might shoot!
 Relative to biology, Jeff Lusk, Upland Game Program Manager at Game and Parks, says because of the vagaries of genetic inheritance and the subspecies involved in the hybridization, the gradation of coloration of tail feathers can resemble the appearance of Eastern, Rio Grande, and Merriam’s subspecies.
 Lusk explains the majority of wild turkey re-introductions in Nebraska were of intentionally hybridized turkeys (Merriam’s crossed with game farm Eastern’s).
 Though, he adds, there were releases of pure Merriam’s, Rio Grande’s and a few Eastern’s.
 Lusk adds given current knowledge, Nebraska’s turkeys are considered to be hybrids.
 Game and Parks is presently undertaking a study of the genetics of wild turkeys to determine the makeup of the turkey population across the state.